-The nightclub’s name was Pandora’s Box, which several citizens’ petitions had failed several times to change.
+The nightclub’s name was Pandora’s Box, which at least four citizens’ petitions had failed to change.
 The owner was the former pirate Morgan Adams, who spied him from across the circular dance floor to the front and left.
 The doormen must have radioed her that he had come in, because she didn’t hesitate to walk directly to him.

 “Rumpelstiltskin,” she called as she drew close.
 “What a pleasure.
 What brings you to my little establishment tonight?”

 Morgan Adams was a beautiful woman, mid-to-late 30s (though everyone here was pretty much older than a century, some, like him, much older), with dark brown, wavy hair pulled back behind her ears, and devilish blue eyes.
 She had given up pirating, rumor was, when she heard of Storybrooke and thought it might be a nice place to settle down.
 With some of her bounty, she opened this club.
 It was clear she relished the battles that she had with Mayor Mills and the more uptight members of the community over its name, especially Captain Hook, who had taken a particular dislike of her.
 She had met Rumpel twice at Granny’s, both times with Belle, who spat under her breath both times after she left: “Tart.”

 Belle looked at him as though he’d lost his mind.
 “It’s the name!
 It’s perverted!
 That’s not who we are!”

 Belle’s gazed morphed into anger.
 “We’re not perverts, that’s who!”

 Looking at Morgan Adams now, he said, “I thought I’d see what all the hubbub is about.”